Debashish-22/Habit_tracker/README.md

 npm install
 npm start
 ```
+Now the Server runnning, open the link (http://localhost:8000) to acess the interface.

 ## Folder Structure
 * `app.js` - Entry point of our application.
 This file defines our express server.